Frequently Asked Questions

 Q: Can I keep my Plantables indoors until the temperature warms up?

 You definitely can!
 We would recommend putting them in a container in front of the window with lots of sunshine!
 Keep them moist but not too wet.
 A 9×13 pan works great for this but anything will work!
-Your plants will be happy like this for a couple of weeks as long as they are kept moist.
+Your plants will be happy like this for a couple of weeks as long as they are cared for.
+You can also pot them up and move them outdoors once the weather warms up.

 Q: Can I plant herbs indoors?